mpmccord/COVID19_Misinformation_Dashboard/README.md

 Project Structure
 - app.py: Runs the webpage
 static: default given by Flask
-Directories
+Directories \n

-- getting_data
+getting_data
-files:
+- files:
-get_data_from_url.py
+  - get_data_from_url.py

   - GetDataFromURL:
   Given a url, preprocesses the data and returns it as a url.
     - Methods:
       - getHTMLText(self, url):
         Gets the data from a url and returns it as a string.
       - cleanURLData:
         returns the title and text from the url.
       - getDataFromURL:
         main function that preprocesses the url given these functions and returns the title and url.

 - model
   - directories: